pangenome/smoothxg/README.md

 ## input

-Smoothxg can operate an any input variation graph in GFA format.
+`smoothxg` can operate an any input variation graph in GFA format.
 The graph must have sequences represented as paths in P records, while the topology of the graph is in S and L records.
 Path names should be unique.
 `seqwish` is a standard way to make such a graph.